Ovid/moosex-extended/README.md

 A `param` is a required parameter (defaults may be used).
 A `field` is not allowed to be passed to the constructor.

+Note that the `has` function is still available, even if it's not needed.

 ## `param`

 ```perl